- Address Checksum: Checksum validation is a way to determine if an address is valid and does not contain typos.

 - Token: The digital currency form (cryptocurrency).
 It is a powerful tool for value transfer between people and machines.
 Total number: 2,779,530,283,277,761 IOTA.
 The base units are pi, ti, gi, mi, ki, i

 - Trinity (IOTA 1.0): An old wallet.
 After the update to IOTA 1.5 this wallet has no function anymore.

 - Troika: A ternary hash function (not in use, ternary vision).

 - Tip: A transaction that has not yet been approved.

 - Tip Selection: The process of selecting previous transactions to be referenced by a new transaction.
-In these references, a transaction links to the existing data structure.
-IOTA only enforces that a transaction approves two other transactions.
-The tip selection strategy is left to the user (with a good default provided by IOTA).
+In these references, a transaction ties into the existing data structure.
+IOTA only enforces that a transaction approves up to eight other transactions, the tip selection strategy is left to the user (with a good default provided by IOTA).